New Zealand women's national rugby sevens team: 2018–2019 Sevens Series season

-2019–2020 Seven Series season
+2019–2020 Sevens Series season

-In January 2019 the following 21 players were awarded contracts, Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Rhiarna Ferris, Theresa Fitzpatrick, Huia Harding, Sarah Hirini, Jazmin Hotham, Tyla Nathan-Wong, Mahina Paul, Risi Pouri-Lane, Alena Saili, Montessa Tairakena, Terina Te Tamaki, Ruby Tui, Stacey Waaka, Kat Whata-Simpkins, Niall Williams, Tenika Willison and Portia Woodman.
+In January 2019 21 players were awarded contracts, Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Rhiarna Ferris, Theresa Fitzpatrick, Huia Harding, Sarah Hirini, Jazmin Hotham, Tyla Nathan-Wong, Mahina Paul, Risi Pouri-Lane, Alena Saili, Montessa Tairakena, Terina Te Tamaki, Ruby Tui, Stacey Waaka, Kat Whata-Simpkins, Niall Williams, Tenika Willison and Portia Woodman.
 Previously involved in the Youth Olympic Games and having completed their high school education Jazmin Hotham, Montessa Tairakena and Mahina Paul were able to promoted to full time contracts.

+Early in 2019 a development squad coached by Jimmy Sinclair and Victoria Grant played five games across two days against a Japanese women team before participating in an invitational tournament in Auckland in March of that year.
+The squad consisted of Kendall Buckingham, Amy du Plessis, Dhys Faleafaga, Tynealle Fitzgerald, Tysha Ikenasio, Crystal Mayes, Isla Norman-Bell, Rina Paraone, Mererangi Paul, Cheyelle Robins-Reti, Kennedy Simon, Grace Steinmetz, Kiki Tahere and Kalyn Takitimu-Cook.

 In September 2019 Allan Bunting and Cory Sweeney were appointed co-coaches through to the Tokyo Olympics with Stu Ross continuing as assistant coach (a role he had held since July 2019).
 They were supported by a physio, strength and conditioning coach, manager and other staff to oversee the contracted players’ nutrition, development and psychology.

-The 2019–2020 season began with a third place at Glendale, before tournament wins at Dubai, Cape Town, Hamilton and Sydney, losing only two games across all five of these tournaments.
+The five tournament 2019–2020 season began with a third place at Glendale.
+This was followed by winning the Dubai tournament at which Shakira Baker unfortunately ruptured her ACL in the final.
+She was eventually not able to recover in time to be considered for Tokyo.
+The team continued their winning ways with triumphs at Cape Town, Hamilton and Sydney, to emerge season champions.
+Across the entire season they lost only two matches, a pool match in Dubai and the semi-final at Glendale.
 With Woodman still out of commission Waaka filled her shoes to become the series dominant try scorer.

-Shakira Baker ruptured her ACL in the final at Dubai in December.
-She was eventually not able to recover in time to be considered for Tokyo.
+Across the entire season New Zealand scored an average of 28 points per game and conceded an average of 9.1 points.
+They also had the best try-scoring rate, scoring a try every 57 seconds of their own possession, compared with an average of 76 seconds.

-In February 2020 New Zealand Rugby announced which players had been contracted for the next 12 months, with the espectation that a team would be selected from them to contest the upcoming Olympics.
+In February 2020 New Zealand Rugby announced which players had been contracted for the next 12 months, with the expectation that a team would be selected from them to contest the upcoming Olympics.
 The contracted players were: Shakira Baker, Micheala Blyde, Kelly Brazier, Gayle Broughton, Dhys Faleafaga, Theresa Fitzpatrick, Sarah Hirini, Jazmin Hotham, Shiray Kaka, Kayla McAlister (returning from living in France), Tyla Nathan-Wong, Mahina Paul, Risi Pouri-Lane, Cheyelle Robins, Alena Saiili, Montessa Tairakena, Terina Te Tamaki, Ruby Tui, Niall Williams, Tenika Willison, Stacey Waaka and Portia Woodman.

 The onset of the COVID-19 pandemic resulted in the remainder of the 2019–2020 season being cancelled.
 As New Zealand was leading the competition with 783 points scored they were awarded the 2020 series title.